Sunday, 9 June 2024

 That said … the surface defined by the Hubble radius is not a surface per se.
 It’s a nominal surface.
 It might be more accurate to consider the universe as a whole as being a surface.

-While satisfying, this would require a totally different interpretation of the CMB and what the universe was like in the very early era.
+While satisfying, this suggests a totally different interpretation of the CMB and what the universe was like in the very early era.

 ---